top of page

 How We Made the Shift:

-By joining neighborhood groups as our page and engaging on a very granular level, neighbor by neighbor, as well as creating events like food drives that were very well received, we were able to build trust and establish our grassroots groups as a solid resource.
+By joining neighborhood groups as our page and engaging on a very granular level, neighbor by neighbor, as well as backing it up with in-person events, we were able to build trust and establish our grassroots groups as a solid resource.

 Our strategic use of neighborhood groups, as well as use of video and bilingual content, ensured that we resonated with our target audience—and we did not need to boost posts or push paid search to do so.